 Barging Past the Law

 Dredging on the Ukrainian section of the Pripyat river took place over a period of three months in 2020.
 When dredging was launched in July 2020, the company involved, SOBI, publicly stated that their work is part of the construction of the E40 waterway.
 The dredging works deepened the river bed of one of Europe’s most pristine rivers to a navigable depth of 1.6 metres and width of 35 metres.
 All seven sites where dredging was carried out lie within the Chernobyl exclusion zone – one of the most contaminated areas of the world.
-The tender of almost 12 million UAH (around 410,000 EUR) was awarded to SOBI for dredging of 100,000 mof sediment.
+The tender of almost 12 million UAH (around 410,000 EUR) was awarded to SOBI for dredging of 100,000 m3 of sediment.
 This tender was issued without an Environmental Impact Assessment (EIA) as required by Ukrainian law (Water Code and EIA law).
 There should have been prior assessment of the 2020 dredging activities including public participation.

 Further information: